Yuanyang-Che/USCRecApp-Frontend/README.md

 * Open and close the notification center page will reset the content.
 The unhandled notifications will be cleared (The server can still send you notification for the same timeslot).

 * Each timeslot will have 2 buttons, a book buttons on the left to book this freed up timeslot the same as in the booking page.
 And a cancel button on the right to tell the server you no longer waitlist for this timeslot.
 Click on either button will stay on the notification page.

+### 2.5 Final Improvement

+* Added waitlist section in summary page.
+User can now stop waitlist a spot actively.
+* Color Adjustment - now the color in Book and Cancel button fits nicely with the background.
+* Added a complete user profile page - access by click on the user avator in the main page.
+It displays the username, email, Net ID, and avatar.